win-t/docker_pid1/README.md

 # docker_pid1
-This program is PID 1 inside container (not only for docker)
+This program is PID 1 inside container (not only for docker), for all POSIX-compatible system, but I only tested it with Linux.

 ## Why we need this kind of program ?
 you can see the explanation [here](https://blog.phusion.nl/2015/01/20/docker-and-the-pid-1-zombie-reaping-problem/)